 This exercise will help you create a starting point as you will know where you stand before you start preparing.
 Depending on the weak areas identified by you, create a study plan that can help you target these areas first.
 Eventually, as you appear for more mock tests, you will be able to assess your improvement in a much better manner.

-While this is a good way to improve your GMAT verbal scores, we have also collated 5 important tips to help you approach this section with increased confidence:
+While this is a good way to improve your GMAT verbal scores, we have also collated 5 important tips to help you approach this section with increased confidence.
+Keep these tips in mind for your GMAT verbal preparation:

 1. Mock tests should be timed